-By focusing on key fundamentals - dedicated faculty, intentionally small class sizes, a modern campus, and a wide range of clinical affiliations, Medical University of the Americas (MUA) continues to enjoy meaningful growth and achievement.
+By focusing on key fundamentals excellent faculty, small class sizes, a modern campus, and a wide range of clinical affiliations, Medical University of the Americas (MUA) has enjoyed more than a decade of rapid growth and achievement.

 MUA was founded in 1998 by a group of educators who were active in international medical education.
-Since the seating of the first class, more than 1800 physicians have earned their Doctor of Medicine (MD) degree at MUA.
-Medical University of the Americas is proud of its track record related to:
+Since the seating of the first class, more than 900 physicians have earned their MD at MUA.

-- Post-graduate residency placement rates.
+Medical University of the Americas is proud of its track record:

+- Post-Graduate Residency Placement

-- USMLE first-time pass rates.
+- USMLE licensing exam performance

-- Recognition by key medical licensing authorities of the quality of an MUA education.
+- Recognition by key medical licensing authorities of the quality of an MUA education

 Medical education, globally, now emphasizes greater integration between the basic and clinical sciences portions of the medical school curriculum.
 At MUA, case-based learning and clinical skills development are a prominent part of the Basic Sciences curriculum.

 Learning objectives are fully integrated across all courses.
 This gives students the opportunity to maintain perspective on critical learning objectives and enables faculty to evaluate students based on patient-centered competencies rather than just their medical knowledge.

-In addition to integrating more clinical experience into the first five semesters, MUA is also focused on extending its wide range of affiliations with teaching hospitals in the U.S. and Canada, where our students complete their clinical rotations.
+In addition to integrating more clinical experience into the first five semesters, MUA is also focused on extending its wide range of affiliations with teaching hospitals in the U.S. and Canada where our students complete their clinical rotations.